sevansoft/Sevansoft.TechnologyUpliftSample/README.md

-uplift
+Sevansoft.TechnologyUpliftSample
 ======

-Small proejct I'm using as an experiment during Visual Studio upgrades
+Small project I'm using as an experiment during Visual Studio upgrades